 Let’s consider that you work as a quantitative analyst at a hedge fund.
 You’re working on the development of a new trading strategy for equities.
 Your model assesses the relationship between the release of quarterly earnings reports and the stock price.

 The main assumption behind your model is that the stock price reacts to earnings reports.
 However, during the backtesting of the model, you assume that the company’s earnings reports are released on the same date as when the fiscal quarter closes.

-The situation is a classic example of look-ahead bias, given that the quarterly earnings reports become available only one month after the end of the quarter.
+This situation is a classic example of look-ahead bias, given that the quarterly earnings reports become available only one month after the end of the quarter.
 Therefore, your backtesting incorporates information that was not available during the time being tested.
 Thus, the results of the backtesting are likely to be inaccurate.

 Thank you for reading CFI’s explanation of look-ahead bias.
 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
-To keep learning and advancing your career, the following resources will be helpful:
+To keep learning and advancing your career, the following CFI resources will be helpful: